zprovenzale/CSC212FishGrid/README.md

  - Don't change LOGICAL_GRID_SIZE to be too small!
 You won't be able to play.

 ### Fish class (=5)
-The ``Fish`` class for P2 is familiar, but much simpler!
+The ``Fish`` class for this assignment is familiar, but much simpler!
 It lives on a grid called the ``World`` and doesn't move itself.
 - Add fish-colors.
 The ``COLORS`` static array has a list of a few colors.
 Create more.
-- Skip the TODO(P2) for now.
+- Skip the TODO(FishGrid) for now.
 We don't know where scoring happens, yet!
 - Understand how the color is selected by the drawing code into this array.
 - Play the game and see how many more fish appear.
 (Revisit ``LOGICAL_GRID_SIZE`` if too small).